cruiserein22/LightRein-MackTradingMentor/README.md

 # Press coverage

-Talk-to-ChatGPT has been receiving press coverage since its release.
+LightRein-MackTradingMentor has been receiving press coverage since its release.
 It is currently featured on the following sites:

 * BGR.com - https://bgr.com/tech/free-talk-to-chatgpt-chrome-extension-gives-ai-a-voice/
 * GeekFlare - https://geekflare.com/best-chatgpt-chrome-extensions/